harilvfs/dwm/README.md

 > **Note**: Some distributions may require additional dependencies or configuration.Feel free to explore your distribution’s community for guidance on missing dependencies.

-> [!NOTE]
-> Feedback is appreciated.
+### Feedback is appreciated.
 Open an issue or PR in the repository for any suggestions or enhancements.